shiyishen3447/shiyishen3447/content/home/posts-older.md

   [content.archive]
     enable = true
-    text = "See all blog posts"
+    text = "👉 click to see more"
-    link = "post/"
+    link = "posts/"

 [design]
   columns = "1"